-The soil borings were performed with a truck-mounted rotary head drill rig and were advanced using 31⁄2-inch inside diameter hollow-stem augers.
+The soil borings were performed with a truck-mounted drill rig, a CME 75, and were advanced using 31⁄2-inch inside diameter hollow-stem augers.
 Representative samples were obtained employing split-spoon and thin-wall tube sampling procedures in general accordance with ASTM procedures.
 The laboratory testing program was conducted in general accordance with applicable ASTM specifications.
 The results of these tests are to be found on the accompanying boring logs located in the Appendix.